manjiri13/spoiled-food-detector-IOT/README.md

 2) Connecting ESP8266 to wifi

-3) Uploading the code and serial monitor and getting sensor data on thingspeak channel.
+3) Uploading the code and serial monitor and getting sensor data on thingspeak channel.(my Channel ID: 1223151)

 4) Generating alert key on thingspeak ,creating a matlab analysis and writing matlab code to send email and adding the alert key to matlab code also adding conditions to send the email to react.